akkTYO/gee-megacourse-learning-log/section-13-air-pollution-monitoring/methane/notes.md

 - **Policy Support**: Providing data for emission inventories and regulatory compliance
 - **Research**: Understanding methane sources and atmospheric chemistry

+### Why is there missing data in high-latitude regions (e.g., Russia, Arctic)?

+The methane data from Sentinel-5P TROPOMI shows significant data gaps in high-latitude regions such as Russia and the Arctic Circle during winter months (January-February).
+This is due to several fundamental limitations of satellite-based atmospheric observations:

+**1. Polar Night Conditions**:
+- **Seasonal lack of solar radiation**: TROPOMI requires sunlight to measure atmospheric gases using near-infrared wavelengths
+- **Polar night phenomenon**: During winter months, areas north of the Arctic Circle (approximately 66°34'N) experience polar night, where the sun does not rise above the horizon for extended periods
+- **Solar zenith angle limitations**: Even when the sun is above the horizon, large solar zenith angles (>70°) significantly reduce measurement quality and reliability

+**2. Technical Constraints**:
+- **Instrument sensitivity**: TROPOMI's methane retrieval algorithm requires sufficient solar illumination to detect the weak absorption signals in the near-infrared spectrum
+- **Atmospheric scattering**: Large solar zenith angles increase atmospheric scattering, complicating the estimation of radiation path length through the atmosphere
+- **Quality filtering**: Data with poor quality due to low light conditions are automatically filtered out to maintain product reliability

+**3. Surface Conditions**:
+- **Snow and ice coverage**: Snow-covered surfaces have different reflectance properties that can affect the accuracy of atmospheric retrievals
+- **Cloud cover**: Persistent cloud cover in polar regions during winter further limits the availability of clear-sky observations

+**4. Orbital Characteristics**:
+- **Satellite coverage patterns**: While Sentinel-5P has a sun-synchronous orbit providing global coverage, the effectiveness of observations decreases significantly at high latitudes during winter
+- **Data processing constraints**: Measurements with solar zenith angles exceeding certain thresholds (typically 70-80°) are excluded from standard processing
+**5.Implications for Data Interpretations**:
+- **Temporal coverage**: High-latitude methane data is primarily available during spring, summer, and early autumn months
+- **Seasonal bias**: Winter emissions from high-latitude sources (e.g., permafrost, industrial activities) may be underrepresented in annual averages
+- **Research limitations**: Studies focusing on Arctic methane emissions must account for these seasonal data gaps

+This limitation is not unique to methane observations but affects all TROPOMI trace gas products that rely on solar radiation for atmospheric retrievals.
+Alternative approaches, such as thermal infrared observations or ground-based measurements, are often used to complement satellite data in polar regions during winter months.

 ## Reference

 1. Learning materials: [GEE Mega Course – Section 13: Air Pollution Monitoring](https://www.udemy.com/course/google-earth-engine-gis-remote-sensing/learn/lecture/43212640)